Our Shrewsbury and Finksburg locations will be open on July 4th from 9 AM to 3 PM.

 Have any more questions about purchasing an outdoor shed?
 Our shed buying guide covers commonly asked questions.
 You can also contact Penn Dutch Structures to speak directly to a professional.

-Penn Dutch Structures will help you further determine what size shed you’ll need for your items.
+Penn Dutch Structures will help you determine what size shed you need.
 View our current selection of sheds and then contact us to get your specific shed size.

 Shed 1 Alt Text